If you were into learning Spanish, you’d have encountered the DELE Vs SIELE proficiency exams.

 You can only sit for the DELE exam in block classrooms/exam centers.

 It is written on paper and includes speaking and listening tests.
-The exam takes place on limited dates and at intervals in a year.
+The exam takes place on limited dates and at intervals throughout the year.

 Also, the DELE examination center is limited to a few venues worldwide.

 Therefore, you might probably live in a place that is not qualified as a test center for the exam.
-However, the limited dates might not be favorable to you when you need them, even if you do.
+However, the limited availability may not be favorable for your needs, even if you do need them.

-If you are experiencing the above predicament, the best thing you can do is sign up for the more flexible and convenient SIELE test.
+If you are facing the above predicament, the best option is to sign up for the more flexible and convenient SIELE test.

-The SIELE test is the best option since it is a complete Spanish online test.
-This means you can take it anytime in one of the testing centers available.
+The SIELE test is the best option because it is a comprehensive online Spanish test.
+This means you can take it at any of the available testing centers.

 You must still sign up at least 48 hours before the exam.

-Once you have completed your registration, feel free to select the date and easily accessible SIELE center where you want to sit for the exam and the modules you wish to take.
+Once you have completed your registration, you can select the date and the SIELE center that is most convenient for you, along with the modules you wish to take.

-If you take the DELE test, you will have to contact authorities in the center near you, ask when the next exam is coming up, and wait for whatever date they will give.
+If you take the DELE test, you will need to contact the local testing center, ask when the next exam is scheduled, and wait for the date they provide.

-You may like → (i) Learn Spanish in Mumbai (ii) Spanish classes in Delhi (iii) Spanish courses in Noida (iv) Movies to Learn Spanish (v) Spanish TV Series for Learners (vi) French Vs. Spanish (vii) French, Spanish or German? (viii) Online Spanish Course in India
+You may like → (i) Learn Spanish in Mumbai (ii) Spanish classes in Delhi (iii) Learning Spanish in Noida (iv) Movies to Learn Spanish (v) Spanish TV Series for Learners (vi) French Vs. Spanish (vii) French, Spanish, or German? (viii) Online Spanish Course in India

 4. DELE Vs SIELE — The Modules and Structure